someu/aigotools/README.md

   <br>
 </div>

-AigoTools helps users quickly create and manage navigation sites with built-in site management and automatic inclusion features.
+AigoTools helps users quickly create and manage website directory with built-in site management and automatic inclusion features.
 It also offers internationalization, SEO, and multiple image storage solutions, enabling users to quickly deploy and launch their own navigation site.

 Visit here: <a href="https://www.aigotools.com/cn">www.aigotools.com</a>